 Luckily, there are people in your niche who already have a wide audience and enough authority to influence their audience’s opinion.
 And instead of marketing directly to your end customers, you can reach your target audience through those individuals.
 This is what is known as “influencer marketing,” and it has become a very effective marketing tool.

 But it would be a big mistake to think that influencer marketing consists of simply reaching out via email or social media and asking for help.

 The strongest relationships are built step by step, from simple communication to extensive collaboration.
 And it takes a long time to find the right influencers, get on their radar, approach them, and then nurture that cooperation.
 But it is totally worth it.

-According to Nielsen, 92% of consumers trust word-of-mouth and recommendations from friends and family, much higher than any other forms of advertising (even if they don’t know them personally).
+90% of consumers trust word-of-mouth and recommendations from friends and family, much higher than any other forms of advertising (even if they don’t know them personally).

 Let’s discover how to create well-established and mutually beneficial relationships with industry influencers, step by step.

 The first thing you should do is to find key influencers in your industry.
 But the challenge is that the people you consider to be influential might not have the same effect on your audience.

 So, you need to find out who your audience follows online (and in turn, who will engage them the most).
 Thanks to several tools, you don’t have to guess who they might be; you can identify them using data.
 You can quickly find the most popular people who specialize in a particular topic, find their social profiles, and get detailed statistics about their content’s performance.

 As you research, you’ll notice that there are levels of influencers, and they all come at different costs and gains.

 - Macroinfluencers: The highest cost to work with and with the widest reach and audience.